avwede/KnightBook/README.md

 # KnightBook :telephone_receiver:
 A web application to store contacts.
-Utilizes the LAMP Stack (Linux, Apache, MySQL, PHP).
+Implements the LAMP Stack (Linux, Apache, MySQL, PHP) using a DigitalOcean droplet.

 ## Meet the Team!
 ##### Processes for Object Oriented Software Development COP 4331 - Group 25